C4ptainCrunch/thesis/source/index.rst

 Usually, the player that starts the game is the oldest player.
 In this work, South will always play first.

-In this work, the pits of a player are numbered left to right from his point of view as shown in :numref:`Figure %s <fig:pit_numbering>`. :math:`1` being the leftmost pit of South, until :math:`6` at the far right.
+In this work, the pits of a player are numbered left to right from his point of view as shown in :numref:`Figure %s <fig:pit_numbering>`, :math:`1` being the leftmost pit of South, until :math:`6` at the far right.
 The same holds for North: :math:`1'` to :math:`6'`.